pcorey/pcorey.github.io/_posts/2015-11-02-meteor-space-camp.markdown

 layout: post
 title:  "Meteor Space Camp"
 titleParts: ["Meteor", "Space Camp"]
-description: "Last month I had the opportunity to go to Space Camp!
+excerpt: "Last month I had the opportunity to go to Space Camp!
 No, not that kind of space camp..."
 author: "Pete Corey"
 date:   2015-11-02
 tags: ["Meteor"]